Kulgar/lgm_redmine/README.md

 ### Views and controllers

-* Explain routes.rb, show rails routes / rails routes -g, add a resources, show difference with only, except.
+* Explain routes.rb, show rails routes / rails routes -g, add a resources, show differences with only, except.
 Add some member/collection routes.
 Explain admin namespace
 * Create the index / new / show / edit / update / form logic
 * Show byebug

-* Explain how CSS / JS work while at it, display a logo somewhere
+**Exercice 3**

 * Let them handle the logic for tasks

-* Ask them to add a file input in the form and display that attachment in the show page
+**Solution**
+* Explain scaffold, use it to solve the exercice

 ### Associations

-* Explain associations, associate user and the other data, add a "private" part (only viewable by current user)
+* Explain associations, associate project and tasks
 * Add tasks number in projects index, explain N+1 problem and its solution (2 solutions, with includes & counter_cache)
-* Explain scaffold, create comments (associated to tasks)
 * Explain what it creates by default (and rails formats)

 * Explain rubygems, Gemfile & bundler, launch doc server: `gem server`, if no doc: `gem rdoc --all`
 * Install devise gem (for authentication), add a "admin" boolean
+* add a "private" part (only viewable by current user)
 * Install letter opener
 * Let them install devise masquerade, and create a user index with the masquerade link

 * We now have authentication
 * Add some authed part, with some secret data (see everything, even the !published)

+* Ask them to add a file input in the form and display that attachment in the show page
+* Explain how JS work, display a logo somewhere

 ## Some other topics: